Well-known Italian coffee brand Lavazza has so many options, trying to choose which one to try can seem like an overwhelming task.

 You should also consider how you’ll be drinking your coffee.
 Do you have a machine at home that allows you to make lattes, macchiatos, and other specialty drinks?
 Will you be drinking your coffee black or pouring in special creamers, milk, half and half, or something else to flavor it with?
 If you’re going to be making specialty drinks, you’ll generally want a darker espresso roast.

 Depending on how much you like to taste your coffee while you get your caffeine fix, you could go with any roast if you’ll be adding your own creamers and sweeteners.
 The darker the roast, the more “extras” a coffee can typically handle.

-The Top Lavazza Coffees to Try
+The Best Lavazza Coffee to Try

 Here are some of the top Lavazza coffees to try.
 There’s no single one that everyone should try first since preferences and preparation styles will vary from person to person.
 However, some tend to be better crowd-pleasers than others.
 Keep those things in mind as you read over the descriptions and decide which one you need to try first.

 If you do love the versatility and can grind your own beans at home, consider purchasing it in whole bean form so you can grind it fine for espresso and a little coarser for drip coffee or a French press.
-This is especially important if you’ll be using an actual espresso machine rather than something like the Ninja Coffee Bar, which uses the same filter and process for specialty drinks and drips coffee.
+This is especially important if you’ll be using an actual espresso machine rather than something like the Ninja Coffee Bar, which uses the same filter and process for specialty drinks and drip coffee.